vulgo/prime-b460i-plus-hackintosh/README.md

 <details><summary><strong>Attached Display</strong></summary><br>

 Intel graphics should work well with a single display.
-Prefer DisplayPort instead of HDMI where possible.
+Prefer DisplayPort instead of HDMI where possible

 ```xml
 ...